 Unfortunately, his biggest obstacle may be the list of top offensive Hall of Fame worthy first baseman that have yet to be elected ahead of him.
 Hernandez will eventually have his chance again, through the The Expansion Era ballot of the Veterans Committee.
 Hopefully they will get it right one day and Keith Hernandez will get his plaque finally in Cooperstown.

 Baseball-reference, MLB Network, Kennedy, Kostya, S.I.com Jan 22, 2009,

 (*The views and opinions expressed in this report are those of the author and do not necessarily reflect the views of mlbreports.com*)

 ***Today’s feature was prepared by our Cooperstown Correspondent, Patrick Languzzi.
 We highly encourage you to leave your comments and feedback at the bottom of the page and share in the discussion with our readers.
 You can also follow Patrick on Twitter (@PatrickLanguzzi) Also, please feel free to check out Patrick’s grass roots campaign in support of Dwight “Dewey” Evans for the Hall of Fame at: Call to the Hall***

 Please e-mail us at: firstname.lastname@example.org with any questions and feedback.
 You can follow us on Twitter and become a fan on Facebook.
 To subscribe to our website and have the Daily Reports sent directly to your inbox, click here and follow the link at the top of our homepage.Follow @mlbreports

-Posted on October 8, 2012, in Cooperstown and tagged baseball, Bill James, cooperstown, david cone, first base, gold glove, hall of fame, jerry seinfeld, keith hernandez, mlb, new york mets, ozzie smith, rod carew, ron darling, st louis cardinals.
+Posted on October 8, 2012, in The Rest: Everything Baseball and tagged baseball, Bill James, cooperstown, david cone, first base, gold glove, hall of fame, jerry seinfeld, keith hernandez, mlb, new york mets, ozzie smith, rod carew, ron darling, st louis cardinals.
 Bookmark the permalink.
-Leave a Comment.
+4 Comments.